-- Admission to ASUMH - Completion of all developmental education courses and the following prerequisite courses with a cumulative grade point average (CGPA) of 3.0 - BIOL 1013 Introduction to Human Anatomy and Physiology for Non-Healthcare Majors OR both BIOL 2004 Human Anatomy and Physiology I & Lab AND BIOL 2014 2004 Human Anatomy and Physiology II & Lab - CIS 1053 Computer Essentials - COMM 1203 Oral Communication - ENG 1003 Composition I - MATH 1113 Applied Math or higher-level mathematics course - ORT 1001 First Year Experience for Funeral Science - 2.
+- Admission to ASUMH - Completion of all developmental education courses and the following prerequisite courses with a cumulative grade point average (CGPA) of 3.0 - BIOL 1013 Introduction to Human Anatomy and Physiology for Non-Healthcare Majors OR both BIOL 2004 Human Anatomy and Physiology I & Lab AND BIOL 2014 2004 Human Anatomy and Physiology II & Lab; Must have completed courses within the past five years. - CIS 1053 Computer Essentials - COMM 1203 Oral Communication - ENG 1003 Composition I - MATH 1113 Applied Math or higher-level mathematics course - ORT 1001 First Year Experience for Funeral Science - 2.
 Minimum of 20 hours of volunteer/job shadowing in the funeral service industry - 3.
 A minimum CGPA of 2.0 in all college courses attempted - 4.
 Submission of the online Funeral Science program application